City

 Wesley said he would be “in touch with the current facilitator and make notice that there is no commitment to you, said individual, because the process needs to be led by the leaders that you just elected.”

-Urban League of Portland president and CEO Nkenge Harmon soon after wrote in an April 2020 email to Prosper that “On multiple occasions [the Urban League employee] has been the target of unwanted and improper comments about her physical attractiveness and sexuality from the facilitator [Holt].”
-She added that “Some of the comments were made in an open forum in the presence of Prosper staff who said and did nothing.
+Urban League of Portland president and CEO Nkenge Harmon soon thereafter wrote in an April 2020 email to Prosper: “On multiple occasions [the Urban League employee] has been the target of unwanted and improper comments about her physical attractiveness and sexuality from the facilitator [Holt].”
+She added, “Some of the comments were made in an open forum in the presence of Prosper staff who said and did nothing.
 Of course, the facilitator is also paid by Prosper.”
-Prosper at the time said they had disciplined Holt, yet continued to pay him for contracting work in the following years.
+Prosper at the time said it had disciplined Holt, yet it continued to pay him for contracting work in the following years.

-Two years later, in March 2022, when the National Urban League told Harmon that Holt would be moderating a Zoom to celebrate Black contractors, Harmon chose not to attend and put her reason in writing to the national branch.
+Two years later, in March 2022, when the National Urban League told Harmon that Holt would be moderating a Zoom meeting to celebrate Black contractors, Harmon chose not to attend and put her reason in writing to the national office.

-Harmon also noted that the Oregon Department of Transportation was paying Holt handsomely to help the agency pitch a widening of the Rose Quarter in the Albina neighborhood to Portland’s Black community, which decades prior had been ravaged by the 1960s construction of Interstate 5.
-“In short, ODOT is pitting Black contractors against Black community leaders,” Harmon wrote, “hoping to win support for a smaller, cheaper highway expansion.
+Harmon also noted that the Oregon Department of Transportation was paying Holt handsomely to help the agency pitch a widening of Interstate 5 through the Rose Quarter in the Albina neighborhood to Portland’s Black community, which had been ravaged by construction of the freeway in the 1960s.
+“In short, ODOT is pitting Black contractors against Black community leaders,” Harmon wrote, “hoping to win support for a smaller, cheaper highway expansion.”

 In a statement to WW on Wednesday night, Wesley said the agency revoked Holt’s position not because of concerns about Holt himself, but because of concerns raised around the selection process.